 Shannon Smedstad | ,| By

 For those of us in the recruiting or career services industry, we keep up on all the resume dos and don’ts.
-But for typical job seekers — know matter how much information is posted online, how smart they are or what industry they are in — they are probably going to need some level of help improving their resumes.
+But for typical job seekers — no matter how much information is posted online, how smart they are, or what industry they are in — they are probably going to need some level of help improving their resumes.

 8 QUICK AND EASY TIPS TO IMPROVE YOUR RESUME

 1. Fix typos: When you are staring at your resume, hour after hour, often you start to glance over words and can miss a typo or two.
 Be sure to double and triple check each heading, sentence, and word.

 2. Retitle your resume: As an HR pro, I like seeing someone who has saved his or her resume with context.
 Instead of simply Jennifer Resume.doc, try something like Jennifer Smith PR Executive.doc.

 3. Save a PDF version: A PDF version can help eliminate formatting issues that may occur when emailing your resume to someone using a different operating system.
 And, to me, the PDF just seems a bit more professional.